All statements are available online at www.acs.org/policy. New and revised statements are in red.

-Funding Science & Technology at Various Agencies (Fiscal Year 2013): Supports predictable and sustainable funding for the basic science agencies and cautions the Administration to focus on the long-term benefits of scientific research rather than short-term economic impacts such as immediate job creation.
+Science & Technology in the Budget: Supports predictable and sustainable funding for the basic science agencies and cautions the Administration to focus on the long-term benefits of scientific research rather than on short-term economic impacts such as immediate job creation.

-U.S. Business Climate: Supports policies that will make American firms internationally competitive, reforms to the U.S. patent and intellectual property framework that promote innovation, and policies designed to improve technology transfer and commercialization of breakthroughs spurred by federal research investments.
+U.S. Business Climate: Supports policies that will make U.S. firms more entrepreneurial and internationally competitive, reforms to the U.S. patent and intellectual property framework that promote innovation, and policies designed to improve technology transfer and commercialization of breakthroughs spurred by federal research investments.

 Employment Nondiscrimination: Recommends federal legislation to extend employment discrimination protection to include sexual orientation, gender expression, and gender identity.

-Health Care Policy: Supports access to affordable, quality health care for all Americans and sets out broad principles intended to guide policy on current health care options.
+Health Care: Supports access to affordable, quality health care for all Americans and sets out broad principles intended to guide policy on current health care options.

-Importance of Hands-on Laboratory Activities: Supports hands-on activities in education and explores the proper role of computer simulations that mimic laboratory procedures as a useful supplement to them.
+Importance of Hands-on Laboratory Activities: Supports hands-on activities in education and explores the proper role of computer simulations that mimic laboratory procedures as a useful supplement to them, but not a substitute for them.

 Retirement Security: Urges Congress to reduce the regulatory complexity of 401(k) plans available to small-business owners and promote faster vesting and more portable plans.

-Teaching of Evolution: Supports teaching of evolution and opposes alternative, non-scientific theories.
-Urges states and localities to support high-quality science standards and curricula.
+Teaching of Evolution: Supports teaching of evolution; opposes alternative, nonscientific theories; and urges states and localities to support high-quality science standards and curricula.

 Charitable Donations: Supports tax deductions for charitable contributions and permanent extension of the Individual Retirement Account charitable rollover provisions.